-In this reporting period, we are pleased to note that the percentage of employees who received a bonus has increased for our males and females.
-We tend to have higher mean and median bonus gaps, however, we are pleased to note that our mean gender bonus gap has reduced again this year from 38.11% to 36.47% when we consider our calculations for Bell Group Ltd.
+In this reporting period, the percentage of employees who received a bonus has remained the same for our males and decreased slightly from 57% to 52% for our females.
+We tend to have higher mean and median bonus gaps, however, we are pleased to note that our mean gender bonus gap has reduced again this year from 36.47% to 32.60% when we consider our calculations for Bell Group Ltd.